Malia Obama’s Not-So-Secret Admirer Has The Perfect Plan To Date Her

 Malia has also been up to other activities, such as spending time with her father.
 When the former president went to New York a few weeks ago, he and Malia attended the Broadway play, The Price.
 Their time together didn’t go unnoticed by the press, which captured images of Barack Obama getting a rock star greeting from the crowds outside.

 Malia Obama was in the news last year for being carefree and partying to her heart’s content after graduation.
-She has since put more focus on her future but isn’t all business.
+She has since put more focus on her future, but isn’t all business.
 She went on a skiing trip to Aspen, Colorado over President’s Day Weekend with her sister, Sasha.

-In late 2016, Malia went on a three-month tour of Peru and Bolivia where she was touring when Donald Trump was elected President of the United States in November.
+In late 2016, Malia went on a 3-month tour of Peru and Bolivia where she was touring when Donald Trump was elected President of the United States in November.
 She joined a large group of travelers on the excursion to learn more about the South American culture.
 The 83-day journey was described as a way for adventurers to “examine current political trends, social movements and environmental conservation efforts in the mountains and jungles of Bolivia and Peru.”

 One of the guides spoke of Malia’s impressive fluency in Spanish.
 He added that she was also “very humble and chatty.”
 Her revealed that she “was mesmerized by the Bolivian landscape.”